Atmospheric influence on VHF Radio Propagation

 Elevated DuctPlease refer to the above illustration and check out the slide that depicts a typical Elevated Ducting scenario.
 This is caused by a layer of warmer air blowing in from an adjacent region that slices into the existing air column.
 This layer of warm air might form stratification well above the earth's surface.
 Typically, a majority of these elevated duct forming inversions occur around 3-5 Km above ground, although on rarer occasions, elevated ducts might even form between 1-10 Km altitude.

-The elevated ducts propagate VHF radio communication signals in a manner shown in the illustration.
+The elevated ducts propagate VHF radio communication signals in the manner shown in the illustration.
 The propagating radio wave gets trapped or ducted within a region above the earth.
 As the signal bounces to-and-fro between the duct boundaries, it continues to propagate over very long distances.
 The signal attenuation (loss) in the elevated duct is extremely small and is governed more-or-less by the inverse square law of free space propagation.

 Elevated ducts might occur in various geographic regions under different conditions.
 However, such ducts form quite frequently in valley regions, where, a layer of air from surrounding higher altitude regions might blow into the valley.
 This air is usually warmer than the air in the valley.
 The air while blowing in proximity to the soil in the surrounding higher altitude regions get heated due to the warmer soil.
 As this layer of air blows into the valley, it creates a warm stratified layer in the air column above the valley, thus marking a suitable condition for elevated propagation ducts.